-Bear in mind that the pattern of your natural hair growth cannot ever be changed, but you can train your hair to go a certain way by utilizing things like gels, headbands, hairnets, caps, bobby pins for a few weeks.
+Bear in mind that the pattern of your natural hair growth cannot ever be changed, but you can train your hair to go a certain way by utilizing things like gels, headbands, hairnets, caps, and bobby pins for a few weeks.

 Well, as I mentioned at the very beginning, this hairstyle is popular for both men and women, but here I’m going to go over some tricks of how to train your hair to go back for guys only:

-When it comes to training your hair to slick back, length is so crucial.
+When it comes to training your hair to slick back, length is crucial.
 This fact is known to almost everyone, but many people often ignore it.

 Or, if you don’t want to use a ruler to measure the length, notice whether or not the fringe of the hair reaches at least your nose bridge.